You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 He then moved to Rio de Janeiro for 4 years, where he became Brazil’s first-call studio sax and flute player, recording on over 50 albums and doing arranging and producing work for CBS, Warner and other labels.
 He became so fully assimilated into the language and culture of Brazil that he was routinely taken to be a native.

-Paul has performed and/or recorded with Pat Metheny, George Benson, David Sanborn, Jaco Pastorius, The Allman Brothers Band, Mickey Hart, Taj Mahal, Rufus Reid, Jaki Byard, David “Fathead” Newman, Bernard Purdy, Lew Soloff, Jimmy Heath, Paquito D’Rivera, Ronnie Foster, Claudio Roditi, Dick Oatts, Conrad Herwig, Brian Lynch, Jon Faddis, Wayne Bergeron, Arturo O’Farrill, Dave Samuels, Adam Nussbaum, Bobby Sanabria, The Temptations, David Byrne, and the Springfield Symphony, as well as Brazilian stars such as Simone, Chico Buarque, Djavan, Milton Nascimento, Toninho Horta, Alcione, Joao Bosco, Leny Andrade, Miucha, and Roberto Carlos, along with a veritable Who’s Who of Brazil’s top instrumental artists, including Hermeto Pascoal, Cesar Camargo Mariano, and many others.
+Paul has performed and/or recorded with Pat Metheny, George Benson, David Sanborn, Jaco Pastorius, The Allman Brothers Band, Mickey Hart, Taj Mahal, Rufus Reid, Jaki Byard, David “Fathead” Newman, Bernard Purdy, Lew Soloff, Jimmy Heath, Paquito D’Rivera, Ronnie Foster, Claudio Roditi, Dick Oatts, Conrad Herwig, Brian Lynch, Donny McCaslin, Jon Faddis, Wayne Bergeron, Arturo O’Farrill, Dave Samuels, Bobby Sanabria, David Byrne, the Springfield Symphony, and Brazilian stars such as Simone, Chico Buarque, Djavan, Milton Nascimento, Toninho Horta, Alcione, Joao Bosco, Leny Andrade, along with a Who’s Who of Brazil’s top instrumental artists, including Hermeto Pascoal, Cesar Camargo Mariano, and many others.

-Paul continues to perform all over the world as leader, sideman, and as Music Director of Jaimoe’s Jasssz Band, led by drummer and Allman Brothers co-founder Jaimoe.
-He spent four years on the UMass Amherst jazz faculty, where he earned his MM in Jazz Composition and Arranging, and also lectures regarding global, historical, and sociological perspectives on Brazilian music and Jazz, and on Jazz Education.
+Paul performs all over the world as leader, sideman, and as Music Director of Jaimoe’s Jasssz Band.
+He spent four years on the UMass Amherst jazz faculty, where he earned his MM in Jazz Composition and Arranging, is Director of Middle School Instrumental Music at the Noble and Greenough School, and lectures on global & historical perspectives on Brazilian music and Jazz, and on Jazz Education.

 More information at www.paullieberman.com